lizhouyu/lizhouyu.github.io/content/publication/li-2025-adaorb/index.md

 ---
-title: "AdaOrb: Adapting In-Orbit Analytics Models for Location-aware Earth Observation Tasks"
+title: 'AdaOrb: Adapting In-Orbit Analytics Models for Location-aware Earth Observation Tasks'
 authors:
+- Zhouyu Li,
+- Pinxiang Wang
+- Xiaochun Liang
+- Xuanhao Luo
+- Yuchen Liu
+- Xiaojian Wang
+- Huayue Gu
-- admin
+- Ruozhou Yu
-date: "2025-02-10T00:00:00Z"
+date: '2025-02-10T00:00:00Z'
-doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2025-03-20T00:00:00Z"
+publishDate: '2025-03-20T00:00:00Z'

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ["paper-conference"]
+publication_types:
+- paper-conference

 # Publication name and optional abbreviated publication name.
-publication: "Pervasive Computing and Communications"
+publication: 'Pervasive Computing and Communications'
-publication_short: "PerCom 2025"
+publication_short: 'PerCom 2025'

 abstract: Satellite-based Earth observation provides aerial views of vast areas for various monitoring and analytics applications.
 The rapid growth in low-Earth-orbit satellites enables providing Earth observation applications to public users via a shared platform.
 However, the limited satellite-ground communication resources present a major challenge in downlinking and fully utilizing satellite-captured Earth observation data on the ground.
 As a new edge computing paradigm, orbital edge computing enables deploying lightweight deep learning models with satellite on-board computing resources for in-orbit data analysis, reducing downlink data volume and response time.
 However, the limited generalizability of lightweight in-orbit models and significant data distribution shifts across geographical locations on Earth severely impact the accuracy of in-orbit analytics.
 In this work, we design a framework, AdaOrb, which dynamically schedules model adaptation for location-specific Earth observation tasks.
 The adaptation is achieved via model retraining using online captured in-orbit data.
 Scheduling decisions are made with a model predictive control model that allocates limited downlink capacity for retraining data across onboard tasks.
 By developing and using a hardware-in-the-loop orbital edge computing testbed, we show that our methods achieve superior overall accuracy of in-orbit analytics tasks compared to alternative methods.